SopTax/IG-publication-bias/data/README.md

 The data needs to have the following structure:
 - One column called _ymax_ which represents ADA positivity rate, and
-- one column with compound names called ID.
+- one column with compound names called _ID_.

 The notebook is written so paths can be edited at the top, and steps for formatting are explained throughout the notebook.